dirkwhoffmann/vAmigaTS/Denise/BPLCON0/README.md

 Switches back and forth between hires and lowres mode.

-#### hires4
+#### invplanes1

-Switches back and forth between dual-playfield and single-playfield mode.
+Switches on 7 bitplanes (invalid value) and manually writes to BPL5DAT and BPL6DAT.

-Dirk Hoffmann, 2019
+Dirk Hoffmann, 2019 - 2020